isamuni/isamuni/README.md

 **isamuni** is a lazy social network for small communities.
 Forget about chats and posting your mad ideas.
 There are already thousands of other solutions for that. **isamuni**, instead, aggregates data from multiple selected social networks (e.g. FB, Twitter, NodeBB forums) for a better understanding of what is happening with a commmunity (e.g. tech community of a particular region, football clubs of a certain league, book readers across the country).
 Moreover, **isamuni** allows individuals and groups of people to create neat and beautiful static pages to tell others how great they are.

+Isamuni relies on its sister project [Favara](https://github.com/sic2/favara) to crawl events from various sources and get them into its database.

 ### Why did you create isamuni?

 The basic idea of isamuni was conceived in 2013 in Sicily, Italy.
 But it was not until May 2016 that this idea became clear and we started to make isamuni.

 Over the last few years, we have noticed that many tech communities and startups/companies are constantly being created or already exist, but not many people really know about them.
 This meant: many experts, professionals, students and tech lovers.
 Put it simply: a lot of value and opportunities.
 There is, however, a significant fragmentation across the different components of the general tech Sicilian community.

 Therefore, we created **isamuni** to facilitate the communication and integration between individuals and groups of people within a larger community.

 Find an example of isamuni at [isamuni.it](http://www.isamuni.it).
 In this case, the Sicilian tech community (Sicily, Italy) is represented by tech professionals, students and hobbyist as well as nonprofit communities and companies/startups of the tech sector.